 Archaeological Park "Archeo Natura" of Fiavé

-The Fiavé pile dwelling park will open soon: it offers a journey into prehistoric times between archaeology and nature to discover the UNESCO world heritage site of the peat bog of Fiavé.
+The Fiavé pile dwelling park, open from June 2021, offers a journey into prehistoric times between archaeology and nature to discover the UNESCO world heritage site of the peat bog of Fiavé.

 A fascinating journey through time, diving into the past, into the atmosphere of the pile-dwelling village of Fiavé to experience the life of our Bronze Age ancestors.
 Between Lake Garda and the Brenta Dolomites, in Fiavé, in the Valli Giudicarie, where once was the ancient Carera Lake, the pile-dwelling village rises today, in an environment of great value.